 I want to start getting my allergy shots at University Health Center.
 What do I need to do?

-1. Have your allergist mail your extract & orders to the Allergy Clinic, or you may deliver them in person.
+2. Have your allergist mail your extract, orders, and informed consent obtained by your primary allergist to the UHC Allergy Clinic, or you may deliver them in person.

 What is the address to mail extract?

 Will my insurance cover my allergy shots at the University Health Center?